mycoopshop/signaturewiki/Salesforce---Adobe-AEM.md

-BS with or MS in Computer Science or related technical field At least 8+ years of engineering experience in global software development and deployment Must have 4+ years of experience with SFDC platform and partner ecosystem Played the role of a Technical lead in 1-2 SFDC projects
+rBS with or MS in Computer Science or related technical field At least 8+ years of engineering experience in global software development and deployment Must have 4+ years of experience with SFDC platform and partner ecosystem Played the role of a Technical lead in 1-2 SFDC projects